ioChem-BD/readthedocs/guides/usage/generating-reports.rst

    New report button

-.. note:: The current version of ioChem-BD has *Supporting information* and *Energy reaction profile* reports activated.
+.. note:: The current version of ioChem-BD has *Supporting information*, *Reaction energy profile* and *Reaction graph* reports activated.

 Report page
 -----------